jrijul1201/ClubNation/README.md

     > cd client
     > npm install

-    Also add a config.env file with the format:
+    Also add a config.env file in the root directory with the format:
     MONGODB = "<API_KEY>"

 # Development Mode